 - > 1.70, but < 2.00, the student will continue on academic probation for the next semester.

 - < 1.70, the student will receive academic dismissal for the next semester.

-for all students are for a period of one full semester (January and summer sessions excluded).
+for all students are for a period of one full semester (summer sessions excluded).
 Second and subsequent dismissals are for one full academic year.
 Students under academic dismissal may appeal their dismissal to the Student Academic Life Committee.
-Direct questions about the appeals process to the Assistant Vice President for Academic Administration in the Office of Academic Affairs in the Lakeholm Building.
+Direct questions about the appeals process to the Director of Student Success.